 Katharine earned a bachelor’s degree in Family Studies from the University of Maryland.
-Right after her undergraduate studies, she was recruited by TEDA International School outside the city of Tianjin, China to serve as a teacher for its summer English program.
+Right after her undergraduate studies, she was recruited by TEDA International School outside the city of Tianjin, China, to serve as a teacher for its summer English program.
 She was then offered a full-time elementary teaching position in the school for the academic year.
-Katharine returned to TEDA for another full-time teaching position after getting her master’s degree in Education at New York University, and working as a second-grade teacher in Brooklyn, New York.
-While at NYU, Katharine also had an assistantship serving as an English and writing tutor to high school students.
+Katharine returned to TEDA for another full-time teaching position after getting her master’s degree in Education at New York University and working as a second-grade teacher in Brooklyn, New York.
+While at NYU, Katharine held an assistantship serving as an English and writing tutor to high school students.

-After her second return from China, Katharine moved to Haifa, Israel for volunteer service at the Baha’i World Center.
-There she met her amazing husband, Steven, and they raised their eldest two daughters, Layla and Jasmine, in Israel for ten years.
-While in Haifa, Katharine’s community service included co-coordinating and teaching at a preschool cooperative, facilitating a weekly story, music and arts program for young families, and teaching weekly after-school English classes to young English language learners.
+After her second return from China, Katharine moved to Haifa, Israel, for volunteer service at the Baha’i World Center.
+There, she met her husband, Steven, and they raised their eldest two daughters, Layla and Jasmine, in Israel for ten years.
+While in Haifa, Katharine’s community service included co-coordinating and teaching at a preschool cooperative, facilitating a weekly story, music, and arts program for young families, and teaching weekly after-school English classes to young English language learners.

-After returning to the United States and staying home to raise her third daughter, Maya, Katharine returned to elementary classroom teaching taking on teaching positions in the Vancouver, Tigard-Tualatin, and Lake Oswego School districts.
+After returning to the United States and staying home to raise her third daughter, Maya, Katharine returned to elementary classroom teaching, taking on teaching positions in the Vancouver, Tigard-Tualatin, and Lake Oswego School districts.
 She holds an Oregon teaching license and has completed Oregon Dyslexia Institute’s Orton-Gillingham Approach Teacher Training Course.
-As a classroom educator and private tutor, Katharine uses multi-sensory, evidence-based practices to meet the needs of readers impacted by dyslexia and other reading difficulties.
-She started working part-time at Park Academy as a reading instructor in January 2021 and is thrilled to be going into her third year of teaching fourth grade – – one of her favorite grades to teach.
+She has nine years of experience as an elementary school teacher and is going into her fourth year of teaching fourth grade.

 Katharine is a dedicated advocate of diversity, equity, and inclusion and serves as a community educator for Respond to Racism, Lake Oswego.
 She enjoys spending time with her family, traveling, reading, camping, and hiking.